youndoldman/DietitianHelp/README.md

 -SQLite on Development, PostgreSQL on Production

 -Built using "advantage-responsive-admin-theme".
-Can be found here ->
+Can be found here for reference ->
 	https://shapebootstrap.net/item/1525214-advantage-responsive-admin-theme

-* No new users allowed...
-Please use "iamaguest" "samplepassw0rd" (prepopulated on page load, go ahead and click login)

 ----------
 * Features: